-The School-Based Planning Team will document in writing and record in School-Based Planning Team minutes with and contacts communications both to and from nonparticipating members. addition, nonparticipating members will be given the opportunity to state in writing, if they so choose, the nature of and reasons for their nonparticipation.
+The School-Based Planning Team will document in writing and record in School-Based Team minutes Planning contacts with and communications both to and from nonparticipating members. addition, nonparticipating members will be given the opportunity to state in writing, if they so choose, the nature of and reasons for their nonparticipation.

 - 2. If the School-Based Planning Team is notified or determines that a constituency or individual members are deliberately absent or refuse to participate in School-Based Planning Team meetings, participating School-Based Planning Team members shall take the following steps: - a.
 Ask (in writing) nonparticipating members to state (in writing) what actions or measures (redress), in their opinion, need to be taken to resolve the impasse and restore their participation.
 This step will be taken within one week of the determination that an impasses exists. - b.
 Meet with nonparticipating members to understand and discuss the redress that will make the aggrieved members "whole."
-Once the redress is understood. the School-Based Planning Team will make every reasonable effort to resolve the impasse (e.g., assistance from seeking facilitator or mediator, requesting intervention from the leadership of the nonparticipating members' constituency or union).
+Once the redress is understood, the School-Based Planning Team will make every reasonable effort to resolve the impasse (e.g., seeking assistance from a facilitator or mediator, requesting intervention from the of leadership the nonparticipating members' constituency or union).